-Little terns return to the UK in April to breed.
+Little Terns return to the UK in April to breed.
 Courtship starts with an aerial display involving the male calling and carrying fish to attract a mate.

-A female will chase him up high before he descends and on the beach she may accept the fish offered.
+A female will chase him up high before he descends and back on the beach she may accept the fish offered.
 Once an offering has been accepted they will then mate.
 Their nests are shallow scrapes on sand or shingle beaches, spits or inshore islets where they normally lay 2-3 eggs.

-This takes place just offshore in shallow water along sheltered coasts with a diet of fish, crustacean and invertebrates.
+Feeding takes place just offshore in shallow water along sheltered coasts with a diet of fish, crustacean and invertebrates.
 They can be seen plunge-diving for fish along the shoreline.

 Feeding close to the shore is a foraging behaviour not seen in other seabirds which may fly long distances for food.
-This means little terns are vulnerable to disturbance where they feed and a lack of prey food close to their breeding colony.
+This means Little Terns are vulnerable to disturbance where they feed and a lack of prey food close to their breeding colony.

-A little tern breeding in 2018 in North Wales was found to be 25 years old.
+A Little Tern breeding in 2018 in North Wales was found to be 25 years old.
 It will have travelled at least 200,000 miles in its lifetime.

 Habitat and Distribution

-in the UK, little terns nest exclusively on the coast in well-camouflaged shallow scrapes on sand and shingle beaches, spits or inshore islets.
+In the UK, Little Terns nest exclusively on the coast in well-camouflaged shallow scrapes on sand and shingle beaches, spits or inshore islets.

 Between 1985 and 2000 there has been a long-term decline in the UK with little tern numbers down by 38%.
 More recently between 2000 and 2015 the trend is -18%.
 There are three main reasons for this.

-Rising seas and coastal flooding pose a problem for little terns, unusual summer weather events and high spring tides causing flooding can flood nests and wash away chicks.
+Rising seas and coastal flooding pose a problem for Little Terns, unusual summer weather events and high spring tides causing flooding can flood nests and wash away chicks.